 - Improvement in deep sleep

 Thyroid disease has reached epidemic levels in the United States, and still, many people go undiagnosed.
-Hypothyroidism, (under-producing thyroid) produces symptoms such as weight gain, fatigue, hair loss, dry skin, etc. Some hypothyroidism can be treatment-resistant and the reason is often because many medical providers skip the adrenal function all together.
+Hypothyroidism, (under-producing thyroid) produces symptoms such as weight gain, fatigue, hair loss, dry skin, etc. Some hypothyroidism can be treatment-resistant and the reason is often that many medical providers skip the adrenal function altogether.
 Cortisol and adrenaline are your stress hormones and produce the fight or flight response.
-Your adrenals also produce hormones which impact major metabolic processes, exactly as your thyroid does.
+Your adrenals also produce hormones that impact major metabolic processes, exactly as your thyroid does.

 Vitamin Deficiencies Also Contribute to Adrenal Fatigue